-The rules governing state, local governments and Indian tribes are basically the same as for all other federal contractors with respect to methods for establishing cost allocation plans, determining what are direct and indirect.
+The rules governing state, local governments and Indian tribes are basically the same as for all other federal contractors with respect to methods for establishing cost allocation plans, determining what are direct and indirect costs, and recovering all contract costs, both direct and indirect.
 OMB has other circulars covering education institutions, defense contractors, non-profits and others.
 The basic guidance and principals are the same.
-Basically to go back to our wooden box company scenario - the government wants to make sure that Mr. B isn't paying for any of the costs associated with building the standard wooden boxes and, by the same token, that he is in fact paying for the costs associated with building piano crates he wanted.
+Basically to go back to our wooden box company scenario - the government wants to make sure that Mr. B isn't paying for any of the costs associated with building the standard wooden boxes and, by the same token, that he is in fact paying for the costs associated with building plano crates he wanted.
 In addition, the government wants to ensure that the distinction between direct and indirect costs is sufficiently clearcut, that no costs are covered twice.